bcgsc/abyss/README.md

 Scaffolding with linked reads
 ================================================================================

-ABySS can assemble linked reads from 10x Genomics Chromium.
-The barcodes must first be extracted from the read sequences and added to the `BX:Z` tag of the FASTQ header, typically using the `longranger basic` command of [Long Ranger](https://support.10xgenomics.com/genome-exome/software/overview/welcome).

-The reads will be used for the de Bruijn Graph sequence assembly.
-The paired-end information will be used to assemble contigs.
-The barcodes will be used to correct assembly errors, which requires that [Tigmint](https://github.com/bcgsc/tigmint).
-The barcodes will be used for scaffolding, which requires [ARCS](https://github.com/bcgsc/arcs).
+ABySS can scaffold using linked reads from 10x Genomics Chromium.
+The barcodes must first be extracted from the read sequences and added to the `BX:Z` tag of the FASTQ header, typically using the `longranger basic` command of [Long Ranger](https://support.10xgenomics.com/genome-exome/software/overview/welcome) or [EMA preproc](https://github.com/arshajii/ema#readme).
+The linked reads are used to correct assembly errors, which requires that [Tigmint](https://github.com/bcgsc/tigmint).
+The linked reads are also used for scaffolding, which requires [ARCS](https://github.com/bcgsc/arcs).
+See [Dependencies](#dependencies) for installation instructions.

-	abyss-pe k=64 name=hsapiens lr='lra' lra='lra.fastq.gz'

 ABySS can combine paired-end, mate-pair, and linked-read libraries.
 The `pe` and `lr` libraries will be used to build the de Bruijn graph.
 The `mp` libraries will be used for paired-end/mate-pair scaffolding.
-The `lr` libraries will be used for linked-reads scaffolding using ARCS.
+The `lr` libraries will be used for misassembly correction using Tigmint and scaffolding using ARCS.

 	abyss-pe k=64 name=hsapiens \
 		pe='pea' pea='lra.fastq.gz' \
 		mp='mpa' mpa='lra.fastq.gz' \
 		lr='lra' lra='lra.fastq.gz'

-Assemblies using only linked reads are also possible, but this use case is currently not well tested.
+ABySS performs better with a mixture of paired-end, mate-pair, and linked reads, but it is possible to assemble only linked reads using ABySS, though this mode of operation is experimental.

+	abyss-pe k=64 name=hsapiens lr='lra' lra='lra.fastq.gz'

 Rescaffolding with long sequences
 =================================